 What Henry Hopkins, 35, lacks in stature, he more than makes up for in personality and determination.
 The small, energetic man is not afraid of hard, physical work or responsibility.
 He will do whatever is necessary to be able to provide for his family: his wife, Maria, as well as three sons and two daughters.

-Life was difficult, but bearable, for Henry until his parents separated when he was 10.
-To this day, he can’t talk about that time without tears welling up in his eyes and his voice beginning to quiver.
+For Henry, life was difficult but bearable until his parents separated when he was 10.
+To this day, he cannot talk about that time without tears welling up in his eyes and his voice beginning to quiver.
 “I don’t like to remember that time,” is all he manages to get out before tears start to stream down his face.

-Maria shares how as a result of his parents divorce: Henry’s mother went to the city, Henry stopped attending school after finishing just his primary education, and how he eventually went to live with his uncle, who showed him at a young age how to fend for himself, working in the fields.
+Maria shares the result of his parent’s divorce: Henry’s mother went to the city, Henry stopped attending school after finishing just his primary education, and he eventually went to live with his uncle, who showed him at a young age how to fend for himself by working in the fields.

 He met Maria and they started a family.
 They had three boys Kevin, now 16, Elton, now 14, and Henry now 12.
 They wanted to have more children, but had a hard time even providing for the needs of their three boys so they stopped, hoping their situation would improve, eventually.
 But, their situation did not improve; it couldn’t without land.

-And, Henry’s life isn’t the only one that has improved.
-“It’s not just me.
-Here there are 150 families here in Tierra Nueva, the whole community is improved… we have land, somewhere to live, and support to be able to continue working.
-The only thing we are missing is electricity,” he says.
+Henry’s life is not the only one that has improved.
+He shares how “It’s not just me.
+Here there are 150 families here in Tierra Nueva, the whole community is improved.
+We have land, somewhere to live, and support to be able to continue working.
+The only thing we are missing is electricity.”

 Because of his family’s increased stability and improved outlook on life, Henry and Maria decided they could grow their family again as well.
 Since joining Agros, they have added two beautiful girls, Urania 2.5 years old and Marisol, 6 months old, to their family.
 “We needed them,” he says with a smile.